aws-controllers-k8s/test-infra/infra/README.md

 export GITHUB_APP_WEBHOOK_SECRET=<Webhook secret from GH app settings>
-export LOGS_BUCKET=<S3 bucket name for logs> # Optional export LOGS_BUCKET_IMPORT=false # NOTE: optional, use this and set to true if you want to import an existing bucket
+export LOGS_BUCKET=<S3 bucket name for logs> # Optional export LOGS_BUCKET_IMPORT=false # NOTE: optional, use this and set to true if you want to import an existing bucket export HOSTED_ZONE_ID=<Your Route53 HostedZone> # The hosted zone used for your cluster ingress domain

 export AWS_DEFAULT_REGION=us-west-2